 What is shin splints?

 Medial tibial stress syndrome occurs when the lower leg muscles repeatedly pull on the tibia (shin bone).
-The tibia is surrounded by a sheath called the periostium. it is the periostium surrounding the bone that becomes painful and inflamed.
+The tibia is surrounded by a sheath called the periosteum. it is the periosteum surrounding the bone that becomes painful and inflamed.
 This is as a result of the traction forces repeatedly applied by the soft tissues (muscles and tendons).

 The lumps and bumps sometimes felt along the inside of the lower shin in chronic cases are from new bone growth as the tibia attempts to repair itself.